K0Deezy/BetterCompat/README.md

 # ⚔️ BetterCompat Datapack

 Extend **BetterCombat** to work with popular mods that were previously incompatible.
+Datapack was tested on 1.20.1 forge.

 ## ✅ Supported Mods